 In our region we have regulations and restrictions which need to be considered before lighting an open fire.

-Before you have an open fire which includes braziers, please contact Environment Canterbury(external link) (ECan).
+Before you have an open fire that includes braziers, contact Environment Canterbury(external link) (ECan).

-Residents should try to minimise nuisance to neighbours by advising them beforehand and checking wind directions.
-For complaints about air pollution from fires, contact Environment Canterbury Regional Council's Customer Services line on 0800 324 636 or on the pollution hotline 0800 76 55 88.
+Residents on sites less than two hectares should not burn waste outdoors.
+Cooking using an outdoor fire (such as a barbeque, hangi, umu or pizza oven) is permitted, but you should try to minimise nuisance to neighbours.
+For complaints about air pollution from fires, contact Environment Canterbury's customer services line on 0800 324 636 or on the pollution hotline 0800 76 55 88.

 Note that braziers are classified as fires in the open air and so are restricted by the fire bans.

-Outdoor burning in residential areas within Christchurch and Banks Peninsula is not permitted at any time of the year without a resource consent from ECan.
-The minimum cost of applying for a resource consent is $1,472. incl GST., there is no guarantee a resource consent will be granted.
+Outdoor burning on properties measuring under two hectares within Christchurch and Banks Peninsula is not permitted at any time of the year without a resource consent from Environment Canterbury, unless it is only for cooking purposes.
+The minimum cost of applying for a resource consent is $1,725 incl GST, and there is no guarantee a resource consent will be granted.

-If established that outdoor burning is permitted under ECan's regulations above you are also required to comply with the following Council restrictions:
+If outdoor burning is permitted under Environment Canterbury's regulations, you are also required to comply with the following Council restrictions:

 However a prohibition may be put in place due to fire danger at any time, generally the summer period.

-The following current fire seasonal requirements must be followed:
+The following fire seasonal requirements must be followed:

 All fire restrictions/prohibitions will be publicly notified in the local papers, i.e. The Press, The Star, Akaroa Mail and Bay Harbour News.